 I’m more discerning, however I was impressed with their selection of children’s items.
 They also had lots of Eiffel Tower souvenirs, in case you aren’t planning on going up to their gift shop.

-If you find items you love but don’t want to pack home, take a photo of it and see if you can buy online later.
+If you find items you love but don’t want to pack home, take a photo of them and see if you can buy them online later.

 6. TAKE A PHOTO FROM ACROSS THE STREET